Mouse: Emotions

 Researchers at the Max Planck Institute of Neurobiology have confirmed that mice have a range of facial expressions.
 They used machine vision to spot familiar human emotions like pleasure, disgust, nausea, pain, and fear.

 Diet

 In nature, mice are largely herbivores, consuming any kind of fruit or grain from plants.
 However, mice adapt well to urban areas and are known for eating almost all types of food scraps.
 In captivity, mice are commonly fed commercial pelleted mouse diet.
 These diets are nutritionally complete, but they still need a large variety of vegetables.

 Despite popular belief, most mice do not have a special appetite for cheese.
+Like many animals, they prefer sweet, high-calorie carbohydrates.
 They will only eat cheese for lack of better options.